Aidil-hash/production-tracking-system/README.md

 IoT Integration: Consider integrating IoT sensors for real-time material tracking to complement or verify manual entries, reducing the chance of human error.

-Advanced Analytics:

-Machine Learning: Incorporate machine learning to continuously refine your prediction models.
-As the system gathers more data, it can more accurately forecast material needs.

 Historical Data Analysis: Provide trend reports and historical performance analysis to help supervisors and engineers identify bottlenecks or inefficiencies.

 User Experience Enhancements: